citp/privacy-policy-historical/g/gr/gro/grosvenorcasinos.com.md

 19\. **Severability**

-These terms and conditions are severable.
+These conditions are severable.
 If any condition of the Terms of Use is declared invalid or unenforceable, that condition will be severed from the Terms of Use and the remaining Terms of Use will remain in full force and effect.

 20\. **Assignment**